 2.2 When making a purchase from our website or bookstore

 CCL collects users’ contact information (such as name and email address) and financial information (such as account or credit card number).
-Contact information from the order form is used to send orders to its customers.
+CCL uses contact information from the order form to send orders to its customers.
 Contact information is also used to get in touch with customers when necessary.

 2.3 When registering or creating an account